ivorscott/concurrency-in-go/README.md

 Broadcast wakes up all the goroutines that were waiting on the condition and is allowed but it is not required for the caller to hold the lock during this call.

+## Goroutine Leaks

+A common type of memory leak in go is a goroutine leak.
+If  you start a goroutine that you expect to eventually terminate, but it never does, it has leaked.
+This means it lives for the life time of the application and any memory allocated for the goroutine can't be released.

+### Rule of thumb
+> Never stop a goroutine without knowing when it will end.

+In other words, everytime you write the `go` statement in a program you should consider how and under what conditions, the goroutine will end.

+Sometimes goroutines may run until the program exits but they are not an exception to this rule.
+Goroutines, while efficient, have a finite cost in terms of memory footprint.
+So you can't create an infinite number of them.

 ## Examples